Restrictive Covenants Solicitors

 You may be wondering whether a restrictive covenant in a contract or agreement is enforceable, especially if you have received a letter threatening action against you claiming you have breached them.

-IBB Solicitor’s employment law team can provide clear, practical guidance on restrictive covenant and whether they are likely to be enforceable.
+IBB Law’s employment law team can provide clear, practical guidance on restrictive covenant and whether they are likely to be enforceable.
 Our team includes some of the region’s top ranked employment lawyers with decades of experience representing employees of all levels.

 How do restrictive covenants work?